zesk/build/documentation/source/guide/usage.md

 - `environmentVariableName` is the environment variable name
 - `environmentVariableDescription` is the brief description for how the function interacts with the environment variable

-### handler using comments
+### Usage using comments

-Any name/value pair to be associated with a `function` but the handler requires access to the current file to generate ( as the code reads the script to extract the comment):
+Any name/value pair to be associated with a `function` but documentation generator requires access to the current file to generate (as the code reads the script to extract the comment):

     #!/usr/bin/env bash